Get the facts about COVID-19 vaccines: five rumors debunked

 Fact: It’s true that the COVID-19 vaccines were developed at a rapid pace.
 But they were rigorously tested for safety and effectiveness.

-In approving the vaccines for emergency use, the FDA has made sure that they are as safe as possible.
+In approving the vaccines, the FDA made sure that they are as safe as possible.
 Because of the pandemic, vaccine development benefited from generous federal funding and many volunteer subjects.

 Scientists also had a head start in developing vaccines for similar viruses.
 Many years of research laid the foundation for the development of COVID-19 vaccines.